 #34 Heping East Road Section 3 (MRT Technology Building/Liuzhangli)

 See my review for details - it's convenient, and the appetizers are great (especially the samosas).
 The food is standard north Indian fare and curries can run on the mild side.
 Oh - they have desserts which is actually rare on the Taipei Indian restaurant scene and the gulab jamun is pretty good!
 They have a lot of space and are rarely full so they're a good option if you didn't make reservations anywhere.

 Definitely get the samosas.
 Also, the lamb rahra, and order everything "India spicy" so they don't tone it down.

 Shida - off Shida Road on the "foreign food street", turn left by Red House pub, on the left.

 Update: Still open, offering good deals on food in a "save us from closing" effort.
-Even though I strongly advise against ordering their garlic naan (although you can ask if they've switched back to using real garlic and not that nasty fake garlic butter spread), go eat there and thumb your nose at the Shi-da residents who are wreaking havoc on the neighborhood.
+Even though I strongly advise against ordering their garlic naan, which is spread with nasty-fake garlic-butter spread rather than real garlic and real ghee/butter go eat there and thumb your nose at the Shi-da residents who are wreaking havoc on the neighborhood.

 Delicious butter chicken and good curries overall - the vindaloo is also especially good.